gcallah/BookReviews/pilkington.md

 24-hour day and the calendar that grows out of it are based on lived reality of night and day as it occurs on earth" (36).

-The correct argument against the 10-hour clock is that the French revolutionaries had been hypnotized by the fact that they counted in base-10 into thinking that measuring everything in multiples of ten was somehow more rational than using any other divisor, such as 12 or 24.
-And therefore there was no reason to do away with dividing the day into 24 hours: it is in truth more sensible to use the conventional divisor, and not disrupt everyone's time keeping to switch to a different, and equally arbitrary, divisor.
+I contend that the correct argument against the 10-hour clock is that the French revolutionaries had been hypnotized by the fact that they counted in base-10 into thinking that measuring everything in multiples of ten was somehow more rational than using any other divisor, such as 12 or 24.
+And since that belief was mistaken, there was no reason to do away with dividing the day into 24 hours: it is in truth more "rational" to use the conventional divisor, and not disrupt everyone's time keeping to switch to a different, and equally arbitrary, one.
 (For your consideration: it was the florescence of mechanical clocks that opened the way for dividing the day into twenty-four equal periods.
-So wan't this "natural" division already the result of society changing to meet the dictums of a machine?)
+So wasn't this "natural" division already the result of society changing to meet the needs of a machine?)

-## Military

 PP devotes an entire chapter to the mistakes liberal governments have been making in military strategy.
 Now this is an area in which I have no expertise, and so I am in no position to critique PP's case here.
 But I *can* (I hope) summarize